A simpler path to Ergodic Theorems for the Frontier of Branching Brownian Motion: Acknowledgements

 \section{Acknowledgements}

 I am grateful to Julien Berestycki for his advice, insightful suggestions, and for pointing out an initial error in my calculations that ultimately led to this project.
 I also thank Louis-Pierre Arguin for his encouragement, generous involvement, and many stimulating discussions.
-I am grateful to Pascal Maillard for carefully reading an earlier version of the paper and noticing a minor oversight.
-Finally, I thank Alison Etheridge and James Martin for reading an earlier draft and suggesting improvements to the writing.
+I am grateful to Pascal Maillard for carefully reading an earlier version of the paper, and to Cole Graham for his questions regarding unbounded functionals, which led me to clarify and extend the corresponding results.